 - the certificate of stillbirth

-- the marriage certificate of the child's parents.
+- the marriage or civil partnership certificate of the child's parents.

 When the registration is complete the registrar will give you, free of charge:

 - a certificate of registration of stillbirth for production to the person in charge of the burial ground or crematorium